-Clicking ADD enables user to add an analyzer - as shown in Fig. 38.
+Clicking ADD enables user to add an analyzer - as shown in Fig. 41.
 Please select a model analyzer, enter its serial number and optional description.
 The calibration date may be also entered and the program will use it to alert the user before the expiry date of the calibration certificate.
-Changing PIN code and GSM settings is possible only after connecting to the analyzer.
+Changing PIN code and all of communication settings (Wi-Fi and GSM) is possible only after connecting to the analyzer.